WE NEED TO TALK

 • Carbon impact

-• Digital waste by storage type
+• Digital waste

 • Reusability scores per post